 BrioDirect offers CDs and a high-yield savings account.
 Both of these savings products offer a competitive yield.
 It also offers money market and checking accounts.

-BrioDirect offers 13 terms of CDs, ranging from 30 days to five years.
-But the one-year CD has the highest APY for a CD at BrioDirect.
+BrioDirect offers 13 terms of CDs, ranging from 30 days to five years, with terms of one year and up offering the highest APYs.

 U.S. Bank: 0.05% APY; $500 minimum deposit